ibm-cloud-docs/containers/vpc_lbaas.md

 * VPC load balancers do not currently support UDP.
 * Private VPC load balancers do not accept all traffic, only RFC 1918 traffic.
 * One VPC load balancer is created for each Kubernetes `LoadBalancer` service that you create, and it routes requests to that Kubernetes `LoadBalancer` service only.
 Across all of your VPC clusters in your VPC, a maximum of 20 VPC load balancers can be created.
 * The VPC load balancer can route requests to pods that are deployed on a maximum of 50 worker nodes in a cluster.
+If your cluster has more than 50 worker nodes, create one load balancer per zone.
+In the YAML file for each load balancer, add the `service.kubernetes.io/ibm-load-balancer-cloud-provider-zone: "<zone>"` annotation.
+Each load balancer can forward requests to apps on the worker nodes in that zone only.
 * When you define the configuration YAML file for a Kubernetes `LoadBalancer` service, the following annotations and settings are not supported:
     * `service.kubernetes.io/ibm-load-balancer-cloud-provider-vlan: "<vlan_id>"`
     * `service.kubernetes.io/ibm-load-balancer-cloud-provider-enable-features: "ipvs"`